Gojo-Bots/Gojo_Satoru/README.md

   from Powers.utils.custom_filters import command from Powers import LOGGER from Powers.bot_class import Gojo
-  # All the import provided above is mandotry in case you don't want to use logger remove the first and third import
+  # All the import provided above is mandatory in case you don't want to use logger remove the first and third import
-  # Import more funcs and module as per your need
+  # Import more functions and modules as per your need

   @Gojo.on_message(command("<your command>")) # Pass additional filters if you need async def <function name>(<arguments to take>):
     <your code>

-    '''use logger to add log info using LOGGER.info(<string>) in the platfrom on which bot is running and error as LOGGER.error(<string>) and after LOGGER.error() use
+    '''use logger to add log info using LOGGER.info(<string>) in the platform on which bot is running and error as LOGGER.error(<string>) and after LOGGER.error() use
       LOGGER.error(format_exc())'''

-  __PLUGIN__ = <name of plugin> # Pass the name of your plugin as string _DISABLE_CMDS_ = [<command as string>] # Enter the commands if you want that they can be disabled if needed.
+  __PLUGIN__ = <name of plugin> # Pass the name of your plugin as string _DISABLE_CMDS_ = [<command as string>] # Enter the commands if you want so that they can be disabled if needed.

   __alt_name__ = [<command as string>] # Alternative name of the plugin

-  __HELP__ = <string> # To tell about you plugin and commands you must use it
+  __HELP__ = <string> # To tell about your plugin and commands you must use it

   # See any plugin to get more information about how to make a plugin